 Disney Plus vs Stan: Which stacks up better?

-When comparing newcomer Disney+ to home-grown streaming service Stan, which one gives you more bang for your buck?
+When comparing Disney Plus to homegrown streaming service Stan, which one gives you more bang for your buck?

-So will the local service still maintain its loyal user base?
-More importantly, if you have to pick between the two platforms, which one is a better fit?
-Let's compare Disney+ with Stan to figure things out.
+So if you have to pick between the 2 platforms, which is a better fit?
+Let's compare Disney Plus with Stan to figure things out.

 Let's start with a top-line comparison of what each service offers.

-Disney+ offers a single subscription plan for $8.99/month (or $89.99/year).
-That gives you access to the entire library of content, with selected titles in 4K quality.
-It also lets you stream on four different devices at once, enjoy offline viewing and test-drive the platform with a seven-day free trial.
+Disney Plus offers a single subscription plan for $13.99 a month (or $139.99 a year).
+That gives you access to the entire library of content, with selected titles in 4K quality and a few Marvel films available in Imax Enhanced.
+It also lets you stream on 4 different devices at once and offers offline viewing.

-Stan Standard costs $14/month and lets you watch titles in HD quality, supports three simultaneous streams and lets you enjoy offline viewing on up to three devices.
-Finally, Stan Premium opens the platform's vault of 4K content for $17/month.
-It also lets you stream on four screens simultaneously and download videos on up to five separate phones or tablets.
+Stan Standard costs $16 a month and lets you watch titles in HD quality.
+It supports 3 simultaneous streams and lets you enjoy offline viewing on up to 3 devices.
+Finally, Stan Premium opens the platform's vault of 4K content for $21 a month.
+It also lets you stream on 4 screens simultaneously and download videos on up to 5 separate phones or tablets.
 Every plan comes with a 30-day free trial.

 Features: Which has better features and is easier to use?

 As far as features are concerned, both platforms are fairly equal.
 With both services, the streaming experience itself is more or less seamless.